devs-in-tech/InspiringGitHubProfiles/README.md

 # Amazing Github Profiles
 <!-- ![.github/workflows/main.yml](https://github.com/EddieJaoudeCommunity/awesome-github-profiles/workflows/.github/workflows/main.yml/badge.svg) -->

-List of GitHub profiles that have awesome customization, that you can use for inspiration.\
+List of GitHub profiles that have amazing customization, that you can use for inspiration.\
 Feel free to submit a [pull request](https://github.com/opensourcecommunity-hub/amazing-github-profiles/pulls) with your suggestions of awesome GitHub profiles.

 <p align="center">